This post may contain affiliate links. Please read our disclosure policy.

 How to prepare jalapenos

 Wear gloves.
-If you are not used to working with jalapenos, or are using a spicy variety, I recommend wearing gloves.
-The oils from this vegetable can cause mild skin irritation, to uncomfortable burning.
+If you are not used to working with jalapenos or are using a spicy variety, I recommend wearing gloves.
+The oils can cause mild skin irritation, to uncomfortable burning.
 Above all, DO NOT touch your face or eyes.

 • Slice the jalapeno lengthwise.

-• Once you open the slices, you will notice a membrane with seed.
+• When opened you will notice a membrane with seeds.
 This is where most of the heat comes from.

 • For the mildest popper, use a spoon to scrape out all of the membranes and seeds.
 To increase the heat, leave some of them in.

 Blanch the peppers.
-If you wish to have a softer jalapeno popper, you can blanch them, but it is not necessary.
-Should you wish to do so, it’s quite easy.
+For a softer jalapeno popper, you can blanch them, but it is not necessary.

 • Bring a pot of water to a boil.